 - RACGP 5th Standards - Frequently asked questions

-Under the 5th edition, practices are required to collect feedback, analyse, consider, respond to feedback and inform patients, carers and other relevant parties how they respond to feedback for quality improvement.
+Practices are required to collect feedback, analyse, consider, respond to feedback and inform patients, carers and other relevant parties how they respond to feedback for quality improvement.

 The RACGP Computer and Information Security Standards (CISS) and accompanying workbook will provide guidance on the essential information needed to put in place effective computer and information security.
 The workbook, when completed by practice staff, will form part of the general practice’s policies and procedures manual.